ComfyUIEnthusiast/ComfyUI-Docker/README.md

     docker compose build

 ## Step 4:
-Add any models you want to be copied into the docker volumes into their appropriate directory of the importModels folder
+Add any models you want to be copied into the docker volumes into their appropriate directory of the models folder

 ## Step 5:
 Run the container (-d in detached mode):